-…

 Device (class)

 ...

 If these two packages are both imported, then this requires either a name change of the Device class or the use of the full package and class name when referencing them.

 An identical rule applies when two or more interfaces with equally named static constants are inherited.
 The use of the constant must be qualified by the interface name.